Skip to main content

 Workflow

-1. Build knowledge base in Atlas with all papers
+1. Build knowledge base in Atlas with all your sources

 3. Identify themes through AI-assisted analysis